run-llama/llama-hub/llama_hub/llama_packs/llama_guard_moderator/README.md

 This query is not safe.
 Please ask a different question.
 ```

-#### Sample Usage 3 (unsafe scenario with custom taxonomy):
+#### Sample Usage 3 (unsafe scenario with sensitive financial data):
-The pack was constructed with custom taxonomy including category "07 Sensitive Financial Data", see the detailed custom taxonomy on unsafe categories below.
+Assume the pack was constructed with custom taxonomy including category `07: Sensitive Financial Data`, see the detailed custom taxonomy on the unsafe categories listed at the bottom of this page, you can invoke Llama Guard to moderate your query like this:
 ```python
 query = "Here is my credit card number 1234567890123456" final_response = moderate_and_query(query)